 }

-1. Handle the <form>'s submit event in the notifyOnBookChange function:
+<form> element'submit') to the form, just under the fields.<form>'s submit event in the notifyOnBookChange function:

 function notifyOnBookChange = (event: SyntheticEvent) => {